Eastern Football Netball League: History

-Following a restructure during 2018, the league now consists of five divisions, and 2019 had 45 clubs.
-Premier and First Division had 10 clubs each, Second and Third Divisions have eight clubs each, and Fourth Division has nine with the admission of Croydon North-MLOC for 2019.
-After the conclusion of the 2019 season, on 15 October the league announced a re-branding to the Eastern Football Netball League, recognising netball as a key part of the league structure.
+Following a restructure after the 2018 season, the league consisted of five divisions - Premier and Division 1 had ten clubs each, Division 2 and 3 had eight clubs, and Division 4 had nine with the admission of Croydon North-MLOC for 2019.

+After the conclusion of the 2019 season, on 15 October, the league announced a re-branding to the Eastern Football Netball League, recognising netball as a key part of the league structure.

 On 3 June 2020, the EFNL cancelled its 2020 season due to the COVID-19 pandemic.

-With the admission of Beaconsfield and Oakleigh District for 2022, there are now 48 clubs, including 12 in the Premier Division.
+With the admission of Bulleen Templestowe for 2025, there are now 54 clubs in the league.

+Jingle

+The EFL had its own jingle that was used for the 2000 season.